Ian Swales: Personal life

 In his spare time, Swales helps local organisations and campaigns on local issues.
 He was active in Redcar Swimming Club and after the closure of the old pool campaigned for a new one.
 Swales was on the Committee of Coatham Memorial Hall for many years.

 Swales is a humanist, and in 2015 was made an honorary life member of Humanists UK for his work in Parliament.
-He and his wife Pat have three children and seven grandchildren, three boys and four girls.
-His interests include travel, reading, cooking, playing bridge, walking and genealogy.
+He and his wife Pat have three children and seven grandchildren.
+His interests include travel, cooking, playing bridge, walking and genealogy.